jovanzers/Office-Tool/README.md

 Additional functions:

-- Support for all 17 channels of Office, including query, download, and installation.
+- Support for all 17 channels of Office, including query, download and installation.
 - Modifications to existing Office, including additions and deletions of products, applications, language packs, etc.
 - Importing/Exporting XML Profiles.
 - Create ISO files for sharing or offline installation.